probcomp/bayeslite/doc/bql.rst

 +++++++++++

 A population specifies which columns in a table should be modeled or ignored.
-For those that are modeled, it specifies whether they should be modeled as numerical or nominal.
+For those that are modeled, it specifies their statistical type.

 .. index:: ``GUESS SCHEMA``